mervat-khaled/ETL-Apache-Spark-NYC-Taxi-Data/README.md

 2- The average time it takes for a taxi to find its next fare(trip) per destination borough.

-To answer this question I used the the lead window function with SQL statement:
+To answer this question I used the lead window function with SQL statement:
 ![Screenshots/window_function.png](Screenshots/window_function.png)

 The answer of the question was: